Khor Virap: Architecture

-The pit where Gregory was imprisoned is southwest of the main church, underneath St. Gevorg Chapel which is a small basilica replete with a semicircular apse.
+The pit where Gregory was imprisoned is southwest of the main church, underneath St. George Chapel which is a small basilica replete with a semicircular apse.
 Of the two pits inside the chapel, Grigor's is the farther one, 6 m deep and 4.4 m wide.
 The pit is approached through two unmarked holes.
 A small chamber, winding stairway, and a ladder lead to a small enclosure in the pit.
 To the right of the altar in the dungeon is the main room.
 A long ladder from here descends to a large cell of fairly good size, which was Grigor Lusavorich's prison cell.
 The climb down the well is to a depth of 60 m.
 The pit is well lit but the climb down the metal ladder requires sturdy shoes.
 It is also extremely humid down the pit in the summer months so be cautious and don't bring candles down as this adds to the heat.